OpenG2P/openg2p-social-registry-deployment/charts/openg2p-social-registry/README.md

-# OpenG2P Social Registry Helm Chart
+# OpenG2P Social Registry Helm Chart - Pack 1

+Due Helm release size limitations (K8s secret, which is an etcd object, can't exceed 1MiB), the OpenG2P Social Regsitry helm chart has been split into two packs.

-This helm contains the following components:
+This is the first pack.
+This pack contains the following components:

 - Social Registry Odoo Package (Odoo + PostgreSQL)
 - Mail SMTP server